marthoc/docker-homeseer/README.md

 HomeSeer is fundamentally a Windows program that runs under the Mono framework on Linux.
 As such, it does not correctly respond to Unix signals (e.g. SIGTERM, SIGKILL, etc. ).
 For this reason, the `docker stop` command does not cleanly shutdown HomeSeer.
 Instead, shutdown HomeSeer cleanly via Tools - System - Shutdown HomeSeer, which will also stop the container.

 Some third-party plugins may fail to start or work properly because of missing Mono dependencies.
-Many plugin authors suggest installing `mono-complete` if this occurs.
-If one of your plugins fails, you can try to create the container using the `:complete` tag, which will pull a version of this image that contains `mono-complete` (i.e. instead of using `marthoc/homeseer` when creating the container, use `marthoc/homeseer:complete`).
-If the plugin then works, please raise an Issue on GitHub (see below) regarding the plugin so that the proper dependency can be found and added to the `latest` image.
+If this happens, please raise an Issue on GitHub (see below) regarding the plugin and any errors thrown so that the proper dependency can be found and added to the image.

-If the plugin still fails to work after using the `:complete` image, the problem may be with the Linux version of HomeSeer generally rather than with Docker specifically.
-Read the plugin instructions to determine if the plugin is compatible with the Linux version of HomeSeer and also search the HomeSeer forums to determine if there is a workaround required for the plugin to run on Linux.

 HomeSeer will be reinstalled anytime the container is deleted and re-created; when the container runs for the first time, you will see "`HomeSeer (re)install/update required at container first run.
 Installing at /HomeSeer...`" in the container log.
 However, your existing user data, plugins, etc., will not be affected.
 Subsequent container runs after the first will log "`HomeSeer already installed, not (re)installing/updating...`".

-This image currently only runs on the amd64/x86_64 architecture (but a RaspberryPi compatible version is in the works).
+This image currently only runs on amd64/x86_64.

 ### Issues / Contributing